 Does Colorado require a state license for general contractors?

 Colorado does not issue a statewide general contractor license.
-Licensing is handled locally — in Colorado Springs and El Paso County, contractors must be licensed and insured through the Pikes Peak Regional Building Department (PPRBD) before pulling permits or performing covered work.
+Licensing is handled locally — in Colorado Springs and El Paso County, contractors must be licensed through the Pikes Peak Regional Building Department (PPRBD) before pulling permits or performing covered work.

 What should I look for when hiring a commercial general contractor in Colorado Springs?